Skip to main contentSupply Chain Analysis Workflow

 $pdf_text

-Add intelligent entity extraction to identify key supply chain components.- Add a MistralEntityExtractor node
+Add intelligent entity extraction to identify key supply chain components.

 - Configure parameters: